smhasan-shahriar/smhasan-shahriar/README.md

 🌐 Passionate about crafting smooth and responsive user interfaces using **HTML**, **CSS**, and **JavaScript**.
 Proficient in **React** to build dynamic and engaging web applications.

-🔧 Learning in leveraging **Express.js** and **MongoDB** for back-end development, ensuring a robust and scalable foundation for projects.
+🔧 Learning to leverage **Express.js** and **MongoDB** for back-end development, ensuring a robust and scalable server side foundation for projects.

 💡 Eager to contribute and learn, bringing creativity and dedication to the table.
 Keen interest in exploring innovative solutions and staying up-to-date with the latest trends in web development.